Italian Mafia: Lockdown, Locked Up, Let Go

 Following a rash of prison riots, allegedly coordinated by inmates afraid of coronavirus infection, Italian authorities have so far released under house arrest more than 370 prisoners convicted of mafia-related offences, with almost 500 more requests pending review.

-In a report released on Wednesday, the Global Initiative on Transnational Organised Crime has warned that these developments expose how members of organised criminal groups in Italy are continuing to exploit the coronavirus pandemic for their own ends.
+In a report released on Wednesday, the Global Initiative on Transnational Organised Crime has warned that these developments expose how members of organized criminal groups in Italy are continuing to exploit the coronavirus pandemic for their own ends.

 The country has one of the largest prison populations in Europe, and facilities across the nation have struggled with overcrowding for many years.So much so that in 2007, an American judge refused to extradite mafia capo Rosarios Gambino on the grounds that Italy’s prison regime amounted to torture, and in 2013, the European Court of Human Rights ruled that such conditions stood as a direct violation of prisoner’s basic rights.